antiers-solutions/aleph-foresight-base/README.md

   <h3 align="center">Aleph-foresight-backend</h3>

   <p align="center">
-     Aleph Foresight is a decentralized prediction market platform built on AlephZero-compatible blockchains.
+     Aleph Foresight is a decentralized prediction market platform built on AlephZero blockchain.
 The backend is designed to manage the platform's core functionalities, enabling users to create and participate in betting events securely and transparently.
     <br />
     <a href="https://alephzero.org/"><strong>Aleph Foresight »</strong></a>
     <br />